Backend Service Architecture#

 Building Services with DataServiceBuilder#

 DataServiceBuilder constructs services consistently with OrchestratingProcessor by default.
-For command-line services, use DataServiceRunner (adds --instrument, --dev, --log-level, --sink-type arguments).
+For command-line services, DataServiceRunner (see service_factory.py) wraps a builder and adds standard CLI arguments (--instrument, --dev, --log-level, --sink-type, --sync-scheduler, --job-threads).
 Services can publish initialization messages on startup for workflow specifications or configuration values.